Sweden Southern Sweden

 Pålsjö mill river

-Sofiero Castle and the park are open all year round.
-However, the castle itself is closed off from October to April, but the garden is still open from 10 am to 4 pm.
-From April to September, the entire garden and castle are open daily from 10 am to 6 pm.
+Sofiero Palace and the gardens are open all year round, although the palace itself is closed from October to April.
+During that period, the gardens are usually open daily from 10 am to 4 pm.

 Read much more about what you can experience at Sofiero’s official website.